ndrcodes/csv-editor-ext/README.md

 Users appreciate release notes as you update your extension.

+### 1.0.1

+Fix and add new features to the viewer & editor table:
+- [FIX] Handle single and double quotes in the CSV value
+- Add new feature to allow user Add Row after table rendered

 ### 1.0.0

 Initial release of CSV Editor.
 Adding these features as MVP.